hosseinkavianih/New-Diagnostics-Assessment-For-MCMC/README.md

 * **Gelman-Rubin diagnostic**: ratio of within chain variance to across chain variance.
 A value of 1 suggests convergence to the same variance across chains.
 * **Kullback–Leibler divergence (KL)**: measure of how the synthetic truth is different than the posterior values.
-* **Euclidean distance (EU)**: measure the point to point distance between the synthetic truth and posterior values.
+* ** Wasserstein Distance (WD)**: measure the point to point distance between the synthetic truth and posterior values.

 ### Packages

-Main packages that were used for this study are BayesianTools, PYMC3, and PYHMC.
+Main packages that were used for this study are BayesianTools, PyDREAM, and PyTorch.

 ### Scripts